Skip to main content

 From SEN communities

-• Quiet at the Aquarium sessions (9am-11am) with sounds and interactives turned off
+• Quiet at the Aquarium sessions designed for autism and sensory requirements

-• Sensory traffic light initiative sticker sheets offered at entry for autism support
+• Sensory traffic light initiative with sticker sheets for neurodivergent guests

-Sourced from charity, facebook, other within the SEN community.
+Sourced from official venue accessibility pages, SEN parenting forums, social media (Instagram, Facebook) within the SEN community.
 Individual experiences vary.

 When to visit